 Their Last Words

-Then they said I should have just taken the lead and gone ahead with my suggestions anyway.
+I highlighted all of the ideas I had given them and then they said I should have just taken the lead and gone ahead with my suggestions WITHOUT their authorisation.

 I knew at this point that the relationship was not going to work and that I couldn't help my client, even after all of the effort I had put in.